 Support is in the form of build tools - compiler and assembler can generate appropriate instructions to get the best performance, and the debug tools can connect to platforms containing those CPUs, whether they be virtual platforms, built with Fast Models or Cycle Models, or physical hardware, be it an emulator, an FPGA, or final silicon.

 Speaking of the compiler, we have updated the package to include the latest 6.12 release.
 My colleague Peterson writes in more detail on specific improvements this release offers in his blog 'Arm Compiler 6.12: Bringing in Security and Performance'.
 We understand that you may need to use a specific compiler version for your project.
-Silver and higher editions of Development Studio do support these legacy compiler releases.
+Silver and higher editions of Development Studio do support these legacy compiler releases with the Gold edition also supporting the safety qualified version.
 Read more about setting up your installation to use specific compiler versions.

 Debug capabilities have been extended too, with support for the DSTREAM-PT debug and trace unit.
 This second generation unit is the highest performance probe Arm has ever created, offering fast debug and high bandwidth trace (up to 32-bit wide trace port) to users, enabling ever more thorough analysis of the execution of multi-core devices.
 This trace can also be loaded to the Streamline performance analyzer to visualize the code execution.
 For more information, see our blog 'Enhanced debug and analysis: introducing DSTREAM-PT parallel trace debug probe'.